BY CLEAVON SMITH | DEVELOPED & DIRECTED BY CATHLEEN RIDDLEY

 A group of activists have a major problem: their leader, Affinity, has abandoned them just when the group was about to launch their major initiative.
 Their planning sessions on Zoom disintegrate into fights about who’s responsible for Affinity’s leaving.
 Is the success of the initiative compromised?
 Will they ever work with Affinity again?

-The story will be told in three chapters over the season, with the full production in the spring.
+The story will be told in chapters over the season, with the full production in the spring.

 ASL interpretation will be provided.

 Affinity is one of six new commissions told episodically through our season.
 From October to June, audiences will join characters and artists for intimate stories told in chapters through a serialized format, delivered to you online each month.